Services every Wednesday (11am)

 On the third Sunday of the month (November to March), St Benedict’s hosts the winter season of Celtic Praise – before it returns to Llangelynnin (from Easter to October).
 Expect beautiful acoustic folk-style worship in a candle-lit setting, with a warm welcome: always a reflective, soul-uplifting experience.

 Click here for 2020

 The origins of St. Benedict’s Church date further back than Conwy itself, and long before the castle was built!
 Although the main building is no older than the 12th century, the Churchyard may well be as ancient as the 8th century, as indicated by its round shape.
 It’s believed that the Church was dedicated to a local Saint and that it was re-dedicated to Saint Benedict under the monastic influence of Aberconwy Abbey.
 It has a beautiful 14th century porch and wooden doorway.

-However, the ‘must see’ is at the other end: sixteen 15th century panels, painted onto the arched vault of the Sanctuary which depict the four Evangelists (Matthew, Mark, Luke and John) flanked by female figures in red, olive and grey, against a foliage background.
+However, the ‘must see’ is at the other end of the Church.
+There are sixteen 15th century panels painted onto the arched vault of the Sanctuary, which depict the four Evangelists (Matthew, Mark, Luke and John), who are flanked by female figures in red, olive and grey, against a foliage background.